lindenb/jvarkit/docs/VcfMultiToOne.md

       print help and exit
     --helpFormat
       What kind of help.
 One of [usage,markdown,xml].
+    --no-origin
+      do not include origin of variant
+      Default: false
     -o, --output
       Output file.
 Optional .
 Default: stdout
     --regions